 Table of Contents

-First I want to mention that the design of this amplifier is mainly based on the following patent from Nelson Pass, which describes the Aleph current source.
+I would like to say at this point that the design of this power amplifier is mainly based on the following patent by Nelson Pass, which describes the Aleph power source.

 Nelson S. Pass